CTFd/ctfcli/README.md

 # Installation and Usage

-ctfcli can be installed with `pip install ctfcli`
+ctfcli can be installed with [`pipx`](https://github.com/pypa/pipx) as an executable command:

+`pipx install ctfcli`

+Alternatively, you can always install it with `pip` as a python module:

+`pip install ctfcli`

 ## 1. Create an Event